 Assets are allocated among several active managers who diversify their stock selections using different approaches, including, but not limited to:

-The International Blended Equity Fund engages a variety of managers with contrasting investing styles.
+The International Blended Equity Fund engages a diversified roster of managers with contrasting investing styles.
 When one manager is performing less well there is the possibility that another will be performing better.
 This can provide a smoother investment experience than being concentrated in a single manager or style.
 In addition, because this fund covers many countries outside the United States, it has a broad range of choices from which to access good investments.

 It is possible that during times when the U.S. equity market is in decline, non-U.S. markets may decline less or even turn in positive returns.

 This fund may hold a portion of its investments in emerging markets, such as China, Russia and Brazil, which are perceived to have fast-growing economies and thus may provide opportunities for higher returns than in developed countries, such as England or Japan.

 All securities investments risk the loss of capital.
 Since this fund is invested predominantly in equities (stocks), the chance of losing a percentage of your original investment is much higher than with some other investment options.
 See historical returns and volatility to compare risk and return among MMBB’s investment options.

 All stock markets can be volatile.
 Although, over long periods of time, investors in stocks may enjoy higher returns than investors in other options.
 They can also lose more money than those investing in other options.
 Sharp and unpredictable changes in value, either positive or negative, can be especially acute over shorter periods of time.

 The International Blended Equity Fund is actively managed.
 The decisions that the portfolio managers make with respect to which stocks to include and which to exclude may not turn out as expected and may detract from total fund return rather than enhancing it.
 This fund’s return may vary meaningfully from its benchmark, especially over periods shorter than one year.